-- Analyses and issues suggestions on remuneration of "identified personnel", which will be submitted to the Board of Administrators for approval, including the situations where the compensation has implications in terms of risk and Bank's risk management and the Board of Administrators will have to consider the long-term interests of the shareholders, investors and of other stakeholders in the Bank, before taking the decision to approve those suggestions. - Supervises the remuneration of the risks and compliance management. - Issues competent and independent views on remuneration policies and practices and on the incentives created for managing the risk, capital and liquidity. - Suggests recommendations to the Board of administrators on amendments to the remuneration policy for "identified personnel". - Ensures, on behalf of the Board of Administrators, the process of appointing, monitoring and assessment of the suitability and planning of the succession of the members of the management body.
+- analyses and issues suggestions on remuneration of "identified personnel", which will be submitted to the Board of Administrators for approval, including the situations where the compensation has implications in terms of risk and Bank's risk management and the Board of Administrators will have to consider the long-term interests of the shareholders, investors and of other stakeholders in the Bank, before taking the decision to approve those suggestions; - supervises the remuneration of the risks and compliance management; - issues competent and independent views on remuneration policies and practices and on the incentives created for managing the risk, capital and liquidity; - suggests recommendations to the Board of Administrators on amendments to the remuneration policy for "identified personnel", according to the National Bank of Romania regulations; - ensures, on behalf of the Board of Administrators, the process of appointing, monitoring and assessment of the suitabilty and planning of the succession of the management body members and of the key functions owners.

-On 31.12.2019, the Remuneration Committee had the following structure: President-Onur Umut; Members - Enver Murat Basbay, Korkmaz Ilkorur.
+On 31.12.2020, the Remuneration Committee had the following structure: President-Onur Umut; Members - Enver Murat Basbay, Korkmaz Ilkorur.